Lewis and Clark College

 Text-to-speech Audio

 First begun outside of Portland as Albany Collegiate Institute in 1867, Lewis and Clark College gained its current name and beautiful campus in 1942 after the donation of the Fir Acres by the Frank family.
 The center of the campus features the old family Manor House and gardens, designed in the 1920s to have a gorgeous view of Mount Hood.
 Lewis and Clark's 160 acres is home to three schools, the College of Arts and Sciences, the Law School, and the Graduate School of Education and Counseling.
-The liberal arts is the core of Lewis and Clark's curriculum; outside of the classroom, it is well known for its student activism and environmental responsibility.
-Its motto is Explorare, Discere, Sociare (to explore, to learn, to work together) and this is done through active scholarship by students and faculty on all three campuses.
+The liberal arts are the core of Lewis and Clark's curriculum; outside of the classroom, it is well known for its student activism and environmental responsibility.

 Images